sai-sy/cps842_project/task1/README.md

 - `w1=0.5`, `w2=0.5`, normalized PageRank: `MAP = 0.0918`, `Avg R-Precision = 0.1213`, `Avg time = 0.178s`
 - `w1=0.7`, `w2=0.3`, normalized PageRank: `MAP = 0.0992`, `Avg R-Precision = 0.1294`, `Avg time = 0.193s`

+### Comparison to Assignment 2 baseline

+Assignment 2 reported `MAP = 0.1023`, `Avg R-Precision = 0.1255`, and `Avg time = 0.149933s` without PageRank blending.
+Incorporating PageRank narrows the MAP gap but stays slightly below the baseline (`-0.0105` with equal weights and `-0.0031` when TF-IDF is emphasized), while R-Precision surpasses the baseline only when more weight is given to TF-IDF (`+0.0039`).
+Both PageRank runs incur higher latency (approximately +0.028s to +0.043s per query) due to the extra scoring blend.

 Use these settings to compare how emphasizing PageRank shifts overall effectiveness.